Russia turns east to embrace looming China

 In an attempt to beef up Russia's presence on its Chinese border, where a territorial dispute killed nearly 60 as recently as 1969, Moscow has reinforced the dwindling local population with migrants from across the former Soviet Union, who are given money and jobs in return for agreeing to settle in the remote areas.

-The government programme has already transported 400 Russian-speaking families from other countries to the Far East.
+The government program has already transported 400 Russian-speaking families from other countries to the Far East.

 SHARED POSITIONS, MUTUAL SUSPICIONS